ChrisRM/material-theme-jetbrains/README.md

 ### Custom Themes (alpha version)

-Since version 10.0 it is now possible to customize the Material Theme's theme colors to your own desires.
-You can find the options under
-**Appearance** -> **Material Custom Theme**.
-There you can find the different colors used and customize them to whatever suits your needs
+Since version 0.10.0 it is now possible to customize the Material Theme's theme colors to your own desires.
+You can find the options under **Appearance** -> **Material Custom Theme**.
+There you can find the different colors used and customize them to whatever suits your needs.
-.
 Let your creative desires bloom!

 In order to select your custom theme, you will need to select the theme inside the *Material Theme Chooser*, called *Custom Theme*.